Pasta43/Parcial2_BigData/README.md

 The bucket to save files is: arn:aws:s3:::yahoofinancesbigdata2021 and they are reuploaded in arn:aws:s3:::yahoofinances2021bigdataresults

-The unit tests for the scrapper function are in test.py file
+The unit tests for the downloader function are in test.py file

 To make queries can you use Aws athena creating: